A CRF-based Framework for Tracklet Inactivation in Online Multi-Object Tracking: Experiments

 \subsection{Extensive Experiment}

-Due to the fact that the proposed method is decoupled from the main tracking pipeline of Tracktor++, we can adapt it to other trackers that share a similar architecture with our baseline.
-To give an example, we conduct an extensive experiment on another state-of-the-art method CenterTrack \cite{zhou2020tracking} to exhibit the extensibility of our method.
+Due to the fact that the proposed method is decoupled from the main tracking pipeline of Tracktor++, we can adapt it to other trackers that are short of robust tracklet inactivation mechanism.
+To give an example, we conduct an extensive experiment on another state-of-the-art method CenterTrack \cite{zhou2020tracking} to exhibit the extensibility and transferability of our method.

 CenterTrack takes both the current frame and the previous frame as input and simultaneously predicts the object locations and the inter-frame offsets.
 A greedy matching algorithm is utilized to associate the detections and tracklets.
 To apply our method, we consider the inter-object relationship and remove the associated pairs that are denied by the CRF module.
 Then we re-associate the remaining unassigned detections and tracklets by using the greedy matching algorithm.